Computershare Trust Company of Canada

 This Privacy Code informs you of our commitment to fair information practices respecting your personal information, and tells you the ways we ensure that your privacy and the confidentiality of your personal information are protected.

-In this Code, "we", "us", "our" and "Computershare" means Computershare Trust Company of Canada ("CTCC") and/or Computershare Investor Services Inc. ("CISI") and/or Computershare Governance Services ("CGS") and/or Georgeson Shareholder Communications Canada Inc. ("Georgeson") and/or Syncbase Inc. ("Syncbase").
+In this Privacy Code, "we", "us", "our" and “Computershare” means Computershare Trust Company of Canada (“CTCC”) and/or Computershare Investor Services Inc. (“CISI”) and/or Computershare Governance Services and/or Georgeson Shareholder Communications Canada Inc. and/or Syncbase Inc..
 "You" and "your" means individuals whose personal information we may receive, use or disclose in the course of our business activities.

-Computershare does not permit third party collection of your personal information on our website.
-Our website may contain links to other websites that are provided and maintained exclusively by third parties.
+Computershare does not permit third party collection of your personal information on our websites.
+Our websites may contain links to other websites that are provided and maintained exclusively by third parties.
 Websites provided and maintained by third parties are not subject to this Privacy Code.
-Computershare is not responsible for any personal information you may choose to submit to a third party website accessed from our website.
+Computershare is not responsible for any personal information you may choose to submit to a third party website accessed from our websites.
 Please review the privacy policies on those third party websites to determine their information handling practices.

 The Ten Principles of Privacy